-Don’t know this name?
+Don’t know the name Anna Haugh?
 Well you will soon enough.
 As a top female chef having commanded some of the best restaurants in London, there’s no better place for Anna Haugh to be right now.
 Born in Dublin, she’s spent the past decade and a half working her way around kitchens across the world and is a true Irish culinary talent that deserves to be a household name.
 From Derry Clarke’s l’Ecrivain in Dublin to Gualtiero Marchesi’s restaurant in Paris to Pied à Terre in London, Anna comes from a Michelin star pedigree.
 Continuing our GastroGays Meets… series, we caught up with her to talk kitchens, cookery and what it’s like to be one of the most successful Irish chefs in London.

 In Patrick’s former job in PR, Gordon Ramsay Group was one of his biggest clients and that’s how we originally got to know Anna, who joined the Group a couple of years ago and worked her way around Ramsay’s esteemed portfolio.
 From writing about her menu specials, editing interviews and compiling all sorts of press materials for the Group, his interest was piqued in the last two years by a blonde and bubbly Irish chef who was commanding the pass at 3 AA Rosette London House in Battersea with incredible dishes, inspired menu specials and a tight-knit team.

 Sadly, London House has now been re-purposed and reformed following Anna’s departure, which is a real shame as we hugely enjoyed a couple of incredible meals there from Anna and her team, who were always so generous and welcoming.
 Anna now works as a chef consultant in the UK capital, after a year as Executive head Chef at Bob Bob Ricard, and has carved a bit of a TV career too as one of the chefs on the BBC series Royal Recipes.